zhangyafeikimi/gbdt/README.md

 ####sample_rate
 GBDT Sample rate, should be in [0.0, 1.0], defined at **Friedman (March 1999)**.

-LambdaMART ignores it.
+**LambdaMART ignores it.**

 ####loss
 GBDT loss type, can be "ls", "lad" or "logistic".

+LS/LAD loss is suitable for 0/1 or -1/1 classification and regression.

-logistic loss is only suitable for -1/1 binary classification.
+Logistic loss is only suitable for -1/1 binary classification.

 LS, LAD and logistic loss are defined at **Friedman (February 1999)**

-LambdaMART ignores it.
+**LambdaMART ignores it.**

 ####training_sample
-Filename of training samples.
+File name of training samples.

 ####training_sample_format
 GBDT training sample format, can be "liblinear" or "gbdt".

-**ml-gbdt** is fully compatible with [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/)/[libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
+**gbdt-train/gbdt-predict** is fully compatible with [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/)/[libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
 An example is:

 >+1 1:0.708333 2:1 3:1 4:-0.320755 5:-0.105023 6:-1 7:1 8:-0.419847 9:-1 10:-0.225806 12:1 13:-1